pigmonkey/dotfiles/README.md

 zshrc
 -----

-Configuration for interactive and login Z shells.
+Configuration for interactive and login [Zsh](http://www.zsh.org/).

 Installed as `~/.zshrc`.